Fun fact: DAF Day falls on the second Thursday of October each year!

 What to Read Next

-Learn how to include a charity you love in your will with our other blog post collaboration with Glenmede:
+Learn how to include a charity you love in your will through our other blog post collaboration with Glenmede: